PREAMBLE AND SUMMARY

 The INNO4GRAPH project aims to develop physical and digital tools and methods to support the decommissioning of European graphite reactors.

 In November 2020, the CLEANDEM proposal, which was submitted in September 2019 and placed on the reserve list, was accepted by the European Commission.
 The CLEANDEM (Cyber physicaL Equipment for unmAnned Nuclear DEcommissioning Measurements) project, which will start in March 2021, aims at significantly improving current processes involved at different steps of D&D operations.

 2.8.2.
 Development of advanced nuclear technologies

-Some research activities, experiments and studies, mainly in connection with the universities and agencies listed in Section 2.8.1, are still conducted at the facilities equipped with research reactors, as shown in Table 8.
+Some research activities, experiments and studies, mainly in connection with the universities and agencies listed in Section 2.8.1, are still conducted at the facilities equipped with research reactors, as shown in Table below.

 Source: IAEA Research Reactor Database.

 2.8.3.
 International cooperation and initiatives

 In 2003, Italy and the Russian Federation signed a cooperation agreement for the dismantling of nuclear submarines and the management of radioactive waste, including spent nuclear fuel from nuclear submarines.
 The agreement follows the decisions taken by the G8 at the Kananaskis meeting held in Canada in 2002, where the Global Partnership was launched.